-C1.
-First-time, first-year (freshman) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2017.
+C1 First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2018.
 Include early decision, early action, and students who began studies during summer in this cohort.
-Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, non-admission, placement on waiting list, or application withdrawn (by applicant or institution).
+Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, nonadmission, placement on waiting list, or application withdrawn (by applicant or institution).
 Admitted applicants should include wait-listed students who were subsequently offered admission.
-Sum of all enrolled first-time = 278; includes one summer admit)

-Total first-time, first-year (freshman) men who applied 509 Total first-time, first-year (freshman) women who applied 858 (total: 1,367) Total first-time, first-year (freshman) men who were admitted 491 Total first-time, first-year (freshman) women who were admitted 842 (total: 1,333) Total full-time, first-time, first-year (freshman) men who enrolled 117 Total part-time, first-time, first-year (freshman) men who enrolled 2 Total full-time, first-time, first-year (freshman) women who enrolled 158 (total full-time: 275) Total part-time, first-time, first-year (freshman) women who enrolled 1 (total part-time: 3)
+Il first-time, first-year (freshman) men who applied 456 ıl first-time, first-year (freshman) women who applied 669 Il first-time, first-year (freshman) men who were admitted 427 Il first-time, first-year (freshman) women who were admitted 648 Il full-time, first-time, first-year (freshman) men who enrolled 116 ll part-time, first-time, first-year (freshman) men who enrolled 1 Il full-time, first-time, first-year (freshman) women who enrolled 123 Il part-time, first-time, first-year (freshman) women who enrolled 1 al first-time, first-year (freshman) men who applied al first-time, first-year (freshman) men who applied al first-time, first-year (freshman) men who were admitted al first-time, first-year (freshman) women who were admitted al first-time, first-year (freshman) men who were admitted al full-time, first-time, first-year (freshman) men who enrolled al part-time, first-time, first-year (freshman) women who enrolled al full-time, first-time, first-year (freshman) women who enrolled al part-time, first-time, first-year (freshman) women who enrolled

-C2.
 Freshman wait-listed students (students who met admission requirements but whose final admission was contingent on space availability)

-Do you have a policy of placing students on a waiting list?
-[Yes  No If yes, please answer the questions below for Fall 2017 admiss sions:

-Number of qualified applicants offered a place on waiting list

-Number accepting a place on the waiting list

-Number of wait-listed students admitted

-Is your waiting list ranked?

-If yes, do you release that information to students?
-Do you release that information to school counselors?
+Yes No C2 Do you have a policy of placing students on a waiting list?
+X C2 If yes, please answer the questions below for Fall 2018 admissions: C2 Number of qualified applicants offered a place on waiting list C2 Number accepting a place on the waiting list C2 Number of wait-listed students admitted Yes No C2 Is your waiting list ranked?
+C2 If yes, do you release that information to students?
+C2 Do you release that information to school counselors?